tystan/deltacomp/README.md

 ## 2. Reallocation of time-use component options

 Please note that the use of 'mean composition' means the geometric mean on the compositional simplex and *not* the arithmetic mean.
-If these words have little meaning to you, that is no problems as these differently calculated means likely do not differ much in your dataset. `deltacomp` only uses the simplex geometric mean from version 0.2.0 onwards.
+If these words have little meaning to you, that is no problems as these differently calculated means likely do not differ much in your dataset. `deltacomp` only uses the simplex geometric mean in its calculations from version 0.2.0 onwards.

 ### 2.1.
 Option `comparisons = "prop-realloc"`